Webinar #03: MOLAB

 Key topics we’ll cover

 1 hour (40 minutes + 20 minutes Q&A)

-Kristine Rose-Beers ACR is Head of Conservation at the Chester Beatty in Dublin, Ireland, and an accredited member of the Institute of Conservation (ICON).
-She has over 18 years of experience in manuscript conservation, and is responsible for the busy conservation studio at the museum.
+Kristine Rose-Beers ACR is Head of Conservation at the Chester Beatty Library and an accredited member of the Institute of Conservation.
+She specialises in the conservation of Islamic manuscript material, with a particular interest in the importance of materiality and codicology to contemporary conservation solutions.